 Museums Alaska & Alaska Historical Society

-Welcome to the registration website for the 2018 conference of Museums Alaska and the Alaska Historical Society!
-This year the conference was held in Nome, AK, hosted by the Carrie M. McLain Memorial Museum with partners from the University of Alaska Northwest Campus and the Katirvik Cultural Center.
-The conference took place at the Richard Foster Building and UAF Northwest Campus.
-This was a wonderful opportunity to see Nome and the Seward Peninsula and to share and connect with fellow Alaskans and professionals.
+Welcome to the registration website for the 2019 conference of Museums Alaska and the Alaska Historical Society!
+This year the conference will be held in Kodiak, AK, hosted by the Kodiak Historical Society with partners from the Kodiak community.
+The conference will take place at the Best Western Kodiak Inn and Convention Center.
+This is a wonderful opportunity to see Kodiak and Kodiak Island and to share and connect with fellow Alaskans and professionals.